hdShang/arxiv-daily/docs/cs-CL/2025-05-10/papers/250506594v2-integrating-video-and-text-a-balanced-approach-to-multimodal-summary.md

 ---
 layout: default
-title: Integrating Video and Text: A Balanced Approach to Multimodal Summary Generation and Evaluation
+title: "Integrating Video and Text: A Balanced Approach to Multimodal Summary Generation and Evaluation"
 ---

 # Integrating Video and Text: A Balanced Approach to Multimodal Summary Generation and Evaluation